edabrowska/el_passion_psd/README.md

 [Storybook](https://storybook.js.org/) is a UI development environment, which also can serve as styleguide.

-Run `$ npm run storybook` to start the development mode - the Storybook will be available at [localhost:9001](http://localhost:9001/)
+Run `$ yarn storybook` to start the development mode - the Storybook will be available at [localhost:9001](http://localhost:9001/)

-To build a static HTML version (to deploy as a styleguide perhaps), run `$ npm run storybook:build`.
+To build a static HTML version (to deploy as a styleguide perhaps), run `$ yarn storybook:build`.
 Note that [because reasons](https://github.com/zeit/next.js/issues/1788#issuecomment-322843264) the assets from the `static` directory will not be available in static HTML build.

 ## Commiting & changelog

-This repo uses [commitizen](https://commitizen.github.io), so instead of `$ git commit ...` use `$ npm run cm` or install commitizen globally and then use `$ git cz`.
+This repo uses [commitizen](https://commitizen.github.io), so instead of `$ git commit ...` use `$ yarn cm` or install commitizen globally and then use `$ git cz`.

-To generate changelog, tag a new version, and push to code to remote, run `$ npm run release`.
+To generate changelog, tag a new version, and push to code to remote, run `$ yarn release`.

 ## Docker